Reports To: Programs Director

 - Support BIPOC farmers along their educational path and in their efforts to navigate barriers and access training and resources including land.

-- Adapt, design and implement culturally appropriate and relevant farmer training.
+- Adapt, design and implement culturally appropriate and relevant farmer training and land access workshops.

 - Work collaboratively with allied organizations led by BIPOC individuals to remove barriers to farming and connect BIPOC farmers to emerging opportunities.